-In thousands of Dollars Year Ending December 31, 2017 \$ Year Ending December 31, 2016 \$ R&D 924 1,140
+In thousands of Dollars Six Six

+Months Months

+Ending Ending

+June 30, June 30,

+2018 2017

+\$ \$

+R&D 381 507

 Research and development expenses consist primarily of expenses related to the design of the Company's products and development of prototypes.
-Research and development expenses for the year ended December 31, 2017 and 2016 were \$924 and \$1,140 respectively, a decrease of 19%.
+Research and development expenses for the six months ending June 30, 2018 and 2017 were \$381 and \$507 respectively, a decrease of 25%.
 The decrease is primarily due to the wireless connectivity engineering transitioning to Hyderabad, India.

-The Company has released 11 new best in class products in 2017.
+The Company continue to invest in R&D and diversifying its product offering in complementing market sectors.
 A number of potential customers are in process of evaluating the Company's new products.
 The Company has already received production orders from its marque customers in avionics for few of the new products released.
 However, the Company does not recognise a design win until the end customer product certification and qualification is complete.

 The Company has a forward looking program not only for upgrading its current product range, but in utilizing these, where possible, in developing further applications for key market segments, shortening the cycle from inception to delivery.
 The Company has stream lined and revised its product development strategy for both wireless connectivity solutions and frequency control devices business.
-The Company has released 10 best in class products to market in the year ended December 31, 2017.
-The company continues to invest heavily in research and development and anticipates many new products releasing to the market place in the coming several months.
+The company continues to invest heavily in research and development and anticipatesmany new products releasing to the market place in the coming several months.